fedallah-jr/ncs-simulator/README.md

 Example with all enhancements: `python -m algorithms.marl_qmix --config configs/marl_mixed_plants.json --dueling --double-q --total-timesteps 200000`

-SB3 baselines automatically honor `reward.reward_mixing` (curriculum reward blending) when enabled in the config; the OpenAI-ES baseline can continue to use the single reward definition.

 CLI flags let you change environment parameters.
 Use `--output-root` (defaults to `outputs/`) to control where training artifacts land.
 Each run calls `utils.run_utils.prepare_run_directory(...)`, which creates a sequentially numbered folder for the algorithm (e.g., `iql_0`, `iql_1`, `vdn_0`, etc.).
 All training details are preserved in the saved config file.
 That directory always contains:

 - **Model Checkpoints:**